Field Entomology • Practical Skills • Real Natural History

 No prior experience required — just attention to detail and respect for the organisms we study.

-From field collection to confident microscope identification, 'Green Stuff' gives you the practical skills to move from curiosity to competence.
-This is structured, ethical, real-world entomology training designed to build knowledge you can trust
+From field collection to confident microscope specimen identification, our courses give you the practical skills to move from curiosity to competence.
+This is clearly structured, ethical, real-world entomology training designed to build knowledge you can trust.

 Our programme will take you from “I don’t know where to begin” to a confident, methodical field practitioner.